CalebQ42/go-rpg/README.md

 Make more universal

 # UI
-As of right now, I currently use gxui for UI, though I may change to github.com/andlabs/ui
+As of right now, I currently use gxui for UI, though I may change to github.com/andlabs/ui if/when listboxes are added